Pūkorokoro / Miranda

 Pūkorokoro / Miranda (until 2015 known as Miranda) is a historical fort and small village in the Firth of Thames, New Zealand.
-The locality is mostly known for the Pūkorokoro Miranda Naturalists' Trust, a charitable trust to encourage people to visit the coastline and appreciate its wide range of flora and fauna.
+The locality is mostly known for the Pūkorokoro Shorebird Centre run by the Pūkorokoro Miranda Naturalists' Trust, a charitable trust to encourage people to visit the coastline and appreciate its wide range of flora and fauna.

 Attractions

-It is best known as the location of the Miranda Shorebird Centre, owned and operated by the Pūkorokoro Miranda Naturalists' Trust.
-The Miranda Hot Springs are another attraction for visitors.
+It is best known as the location of the Pūkorokoro Shorebird Centre, owned and operated by the Pūkorokoro Miranda Naturalists' Trust.
+The Robert Findlay Wildlife Reserve, 2km south, is the main public reserve where visitors can walk through a saltmarsh landscape on a rare chenier plain geology, and view many different migratory and resident bird species around high tide.
+The Miranda Hot Springs were another attraction for visitors but have been closed since approximately 2018.

-The local Makomako Marae is a traditional meeting ground for Ngāti Pāoa, and features the Rangimarie meeting house.
+The nearby Makomako Marae is a traditional meeting ground for Ngāti Pāoa, and features the Rangimarie meeting house.

 History

-The Ngāti Paoa village of Pūkorokoro was renamed after the warship HMS Miranda, which brought 300 soldiers of the 70th Surrey Regiment to the area in 1863, together with 600 more men on other ships.
+The Ngāti Pāoa village of Pūkorokoro was renamed after the warship HMS Miranda, which brought 300 soldiers of the 70th Surrey Regiment to the area in 1863, together with 600 more men on other ships.
 Although the local iwi, Ngāti Pāoa, was loyal to the Crown, their settlement Pūkorokoro was shelled by the Miranda, killing many of the villagers.
 The soldiers were to build a fort supporting the British troops fighting in the Waikato region during the New Zealand Wars.
 Several redoubts were eventually built, one of them named after the ship leading the small troop flotilla.
 A local headland also carries the name, together ensuring that the name became fixed.